 Amid the velvet hills and craggy peaks of Scotland’s western edge, saints and kings have passed, clans and armies clashed, and poets and rebels have sought refuge.
 Encounter the untamed Highlands and the Inner Hebrides islands on foot, exploring glittering lakes and waterfalls, fantastic geologic formations, and historic sites that date back more than a thousand years.
-Climb the forested hills of Loch Lomond and the Trossachs National Park, hike the coasts of the isles of Iona and Kerrera, and cruise deep into the Cuillin mountain range for a hike among its jagged peaks.
+Climb the forested hills of Loch Lomond and the Trossachs National Park, hike the coasts of the isle of Kerrera, and travel into the Cuillin mountain range for a hike among its jagged peaks.
 Following in the footsteps of famous native Scots such as John Muir, Sir Walter Scott, Robert Burns, and Bonnie Prince Charlie, learn the rich history and legends of Scotland’s wild western lands.

 Arrive in Edinburgh and transfer to our hotel.
 After time to relax, meet for a mid-afternoon walk along the Royal Mile.
-Step back in time as we wind our way down from Edinburgh Castle past sharp church spires, cobbled alleyways, and Holyrood Palace to Holyrood Park.
+Step back in time as we wind our way past sharp church spires, cobbled alleyways, and Holyrood Palace to Holyrood Park.
 A short hike brings us up the knoll of Arthur’s Seat, where we’ll have outstanding views of the city.
 Tonight, gather for an orientation and a welcome dinner at the hotel.

 Bruntsfield Hotel (D)